McModknower/knowrob/src/ontologies/README.md

 so that data from external sources can be integrated.
 This is a crucial step in enabling KnowRob to reason over data from the web, and to integrate data from different sources.
-See `GraphTransformation` for more information on hw ontologies can be aligned in KnowRob.
+See `GraphTransformation` for more information on how ontologies can be aligned in KnowRob.

 ### Activity Model